• Home /

 7. Don’t Ignore First-Time Home Buyer Assistance Programs

-First-time home buyers can access more 800 federal, state, and municipal down payment assistance programs for help with buying a home.
+First-time home buyers can access more than 800 federal, state, and municipal down payment assistance programs to help buy a home.

 There are 5 main types of first-time home buyer assistance: